Colorful, Exotic, Legendary — Yet Most of Us Have Never Tasted It

 Although Wondrich’s Singapore Sling and the Straits Sling are pretty good drinks, I think the tastiest of all is a Singapore Sling made with pineapple juice and grenadine — the recipe I provide above.
 It’s also much prettier.

 My recipe does have a downside.
-It requires two ingredients that you may not find many other uses for: Bénédictine and Cherry Herring (although Bénédictine is a nice after-dinner drink, particularly mixed with brandy – you can make your own B & B).
+It requires two ingredients that you may not find many other uses for: Bénédictine and Cherry Heering (although Bénédictine is a nice after-dinner drink, particularly mixed with brandy – you can make your own B & B).
 The upside?
 This drink is so good, you’ll want to make it often!

 And Labor Day is coming up soon.
-If you serve Singapore Slings to the crowd at your annual Labor Day cookout, you’ll put a pretty good dent in those bottles of Bénédictine and Cherry Herring.
+If you serve Singapore Slings to the crowd at your annual Labor Day cookout, you’ll put a pretty good dent in those bottles of Bénédictine and Cherry Heering.

 What’s that?
 You say you don’t usually have a Labor Day cookout?
 Well, shouldn’t you go for it this year?
 It’s one last chance to fire up the grill, and it’s a great excuse to drink something summery — like a Singapore Sling.